Tocqueville Society

 Join us over lunch, for networking and conversation designed to inform and inspire.
 Programs feature remarks by United Way President & CEO, Renee Moe, and a keynote by business and philanthropic leaders.

-Each fall, we gather to celebrate the impact our United Way Tocqueville Society gifts have on the Dane County community.
-We also honor and celebrate the philanthropy and commitment to our community of a member household.
+On Tuesday, October 8, we gather to celebrate the impact our United Way Tocqueville Society gifts have on the Dane County community.
+We also honor and celebrate the philanthropy and commitment to our community of a member.

 United Way of Dane County Foundation